What is ELA's pay scale?

-Senior faculty (levels 3 & 4) have the right to grieve non-reappointment decisions that are based on performance or disciplinary reasons.
+Senior faculty (levels 3 and higher) have the right to grieve non-reappointment decisions that are based on performance or disciplinary reasons.
 ALL faculty have the right to have a union representative present during conversations regarding a faculty member's possible discipline, firing, or non-reappointment.
 If you believe you are in such a conversation, you have the right to ask that a union representative be present if you so desire.
 Note, this is not the same as filing a grievance which is a far more official process.

 What is the grievance procedure?

 The union contract brings to the adjunct teachers of Emerson a formal process for grieving unfair practices.
 The union’s hope is that this will be a last step solution for making sure people are treated fairly.